luisgizirian/live-video-analytics/utilities/video-analysis/tls-yolov3-onnx/readme.md

 With that data, head to the [Dockerfile (for Self-Signed)](Dockerfile.ss), and replace where's indicated.

 ### Building, publishing and running the docker container
-After getting a certificate, copying its pieces and updating the nginx configuration file, now comes the time to put the container to work.
+To build the image, use the docker file named `Dockerfile.ss`.

+To put the container to work, run:

 `sudo docker run -d -p 443:443 --name tls-yolov3 myregistry.azurecr.io/tlsssyolov3:1`